dayewah/chat_app/readme.md

-# SignalR-Chat-App
+# Chat-App
-A simple chat app that implemented using serverless azure functions and the SignalR service.
+A simple chat app that implemented in python using serverless azure functions and the SignalR service.